gratefulbread/sonic_fiber/README.md

 > Having the permit doesnt mean the fiber is pulled.

 One can check addresses at https://www.sonic.com/availability

+## Changelog
+- **2017-08-08** Waited for some permits to collect before updating.
+Biggest ones are for 19th St, Douglas St, Clipper St, 26th St, and Cesar Chavez St. Some permits are for underground conduit checks (e.g. 17TOC-4689 in Excelsior) which might hint to future plans.

 ## TODO
 - [x] Use street centerlines instead of intersecion points